next-book/dev-book/content/brute-neighbors.md

 ---
 title: Brute Neighbors
-type: chapter
 ---
 <p>Sometimes I had a companion in my fishing, who came through the village to my house from the other side of the town, and the catching of the dinner was as much a social exercise as the eating of it.</p>
 <p><i>Hermit.</i> I wonder what the world is doing now.
 I have not heard so much as a locust over the sweet-fern these three hours.
-The pigeons are all asleep upon their roosts⁠—no flutter from them.
+The pigeons are all asleep upon their roosts—no flutter from them.
 Was that a farmer’s noon horn which sounded from beyond the woods just now?
 The hands are coming in to boiled salt beef and cider and Indian bread.
 Why will men worry themselves so?